A female cat who hasn’t been spayed is known as a queen. The female domestic cat can start reproducing as young as four to five months old.

 Female cats in heat will also become more vocal.
 Caterwauling, yowling, and excessive purring are commons sounds a cat in heat will make to attractive male suitors.

-It takes a couple of weeks before a female cat starts to show visible signs of being pregnant.
+During the first few weeks of gestation, the queen may not exhibit noticeable signs of pregnancy.
 The first sign is using a “pinking” of her nipples.
 At around three weeks, the fur around the nipples may also start to fall out, making the teats more visible to the impending kittens.

 Cats can also experience “morning sickness” due to surging and changing hormones usually starting around 4 weeks.
 Female cats may have a reduced appetite, vomiting, and fatigue during those weeks.
 The appetite in a pregnant cat usually rebounds around six weeks into the gestational period.